Personalised stamp: Malta

-The Netherlands
+Netherlands

 PostNL provides the possibility to make personalised stamps.
 A blank space in the middle of the stamp can be used for a personal picture, drawing, company logo, etc. The customer can choose from a number of different denominations (domestic rate, international rate or the special December rate).

-The United Kingdom
+United Kingdom

 Royal Mail has permitted personalisation of labels adjoining their stamps.
 The stamps are produced in small sheets known as smilers sheets.

-The United States
+United States

 In the United States, personalised stamps – also known as customized postage – are technically a form of meter labels and are governed by the United States Postal Service.
 As "a form of meter labels", they are not supposed ("they are not required") to be cancelled for postal purposes.
 Instead, a scanning machine at the post office is supposed to scan and void the postal value of that personalised stamp.
 For philatelic purposes, the postmarking of a personalised stamp is permitted, and it is harmless to USPS.
 In fact, a visible postmark is a further protection of revenue for USPS, since a postmarked personalised stamp is far less likely to be re-affixed on a mail piece for another mailing.
 While consumers may find that customized postage is available in a number of retail and online outlets, the USPS has authorized different companies to handle selected aspects of the program.